shahdharmil/CS623AWS-E2E-Website/README.md

-**We use following major commands in our project**
+# We use following major commands in our project

-# To check for any new updates on the EC2 instance.
+## To check for any new updates on the EC2 instance.

 sudo apt-get update

-# For Sql-client
+## For installing Sql-client
 sudo apt-get install mysql-client

-# For python and related frameworks
+## For python and related frameworks

 sudo apt-get install python3